david-winfield2000/HOML-Notebooks/README.md

-# About this project
+# About this repo

-This is a hands-on notebook I worked on when going through the "Hands-On Machine Learning with Scikit-Learn and PyTorch" book by Aurelien Geron
+These are hands-on notebooks I worked on when going through the "Hands-On Machine Learning with Scikit-Learn and PyTorch" book by Aurelien Geron

+Notebooks include:

+- Classification